 This article contains a fantastic selection of some of the best English novels – fiction/modern fiction and non-fictionbooks for you to peruse at your leisure!

 How do I possibly choose just a few (9 in total) for this list of my best books about England?
 It could literally have ended up having hundreds of books on it and that would be slightly overwhelming for you the reader!

-I have therefore decided to choose my top 3 books about England in the following categories! (though a post covering best books about English history is coming soon)
+I have therefore decided to choose my top 3 books about England in the following categories for this article!

 And lastly my final category is for those books that just represent the idiosyncrasies and often absurdities of English life so well.
 If you enjoy a good laugh or are want to explore more of England then these are the books for you!
 And my favourite has to be the musings of America’s own Bill Bryson!